Massimiliano Allegri: Club career

 After spending the earlier part of his career in the lower leagues, including his hometown club Livorno, Allegri joined Pescara in 1991.
 A talented and creative player, he established himself in midfield as Giovanni Galeone's side won promotion to Serie A in 1992.
 Allegri was an outstanding performer for Pescara in Serie A. Despite the side's relegation in last place, there was no shortage of goals and Allegri scored an impressive 12 goals from midfield.
 He moved on to Cagliari and then Perugia and Napoli before returning to Pescara.
 Brief spells at Pistoiese and Aglianese followed before his retirement from active football in 2003.

 Alongside five other Italian footballers, Allegri received a one-year ban for match-fixing following a Coppa Italia tie in 2000.
 The Italian Football Federation (FIGC) also handed one-year suspensions to Fabio Gallo, Sebastiano Siviglia, and Luciano Zauri of Serie A side Atalanta; and Alfredo Aglietti of Serie B's Pistoiese.
+In 2001, all players were cleared of the offences.